 What is the eDNA?

-eDNA sampling is a new survey technique where water samples are analysed to determine whether there is any environmental DNA from aquatic animals present in a particular pond.
+eDNA sampling is a new survey technique where water samples are analysed.
+The sampling determines whether there is any environmental DNA from aquatic animals present in a particular pond.
 DNA fragments which aquatic animals leave in ponds comes in the form of skin, mucous or faeces.
 If DNA fragments are detected, then a great crested newt (Triturus cristatus) has been in contact with the pond.

 eDNA sampling can be carried out between the 15th of April and the 30th of June.
 Water samples must be taken by a GCN licence holder with suitable training and experience and knowledge of correct protocol.

-We take 20 water samples from sample sites evenly spaced around the pond using eDNA test kits, which include a sterilised pipette, mixing bag, sampler, pairs of gloves and tubes with preserving fluid.
+We take 20 water samples from sample sites evenly spaced around the pond using eDNA test kits.
+The test kits include a sterilised pipette, mixing bag, sampler, pairs of gloves and tubes with preserving fluid.
 Following procedure set by Natural England, we then mix the samples.

 The kits are sent to the lab by courier, where they are tested.
 The results are usually sent to us within 2 weeks.